- The banking industry is in a much healthier place now than it was after the financial crisis of 2008.

 The most prevalent trend in the financial services industry today is the shift to digital, specifically mobile and online banking (more on each of those in a bit).
 In today’s era of unprecedented convenience and speed, consumers don’t want to have to trek to a physical bank branch to handle their transactions.
 This is especially true of Millennials and the older members of Gen Z, who have started to become the dominant players in the workforce (and the biggest earners).

 But we’ve now reached the point where simply having a mobile app isn’t enough for banks to attract and keep customers.
 Additional tools and features – such as the ability to put temporary holds on cards, view recurring charges, or scanning a fingerprint to log into an account – are becoming increasingly necessary.
-Take a look at the chart to the right to see how valuable these features and more are to consumers.

 Online banking is extremely convenient, and is understandably one of the two main ways that consumers interact with their banks (along with mobile banking).
 But there is still a significant contingent of banking customers who want physical branches.

 Despite an overwhelming reliance on digital banking channels and services such as chatbots and mobile banking apps, and the resulting decline in branch visits, consumers have maintained a preference for depositing checks in-branch, according to a recent Fiserv study.
 More than half (53%) of respondents said their top reason for visiting a branch in the past month was to deposit a check, compared with 41% who went to withdraw cash, and 36% who went to deposit cash.

 Still, there’s no denying the rising prevalence of online banking, which has led to other innovations such as open banking.
 This system, implemented in the U.K., involves sharing customers’ financial information electronically and securely, but only under conditions that customers approve.